Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 * the colored time-scale is time of observation;
 * when speed is 0, the time of the timelines panel (black time) is disconnected from image layers time → time is UTC at an undefined location (most likely Earth);
 * when speed is not 0, timelines panel time (black time) is the time determined by the image layers viewpoint, there is an additional speed-of-light propagation from Sun to the viewpoint → time is UTC at the viewpoint (according to viewpoint settings, may be different than Earth).

+Several DSCOVR in-situ timeline datasets were integrated.
+They were identified as highest priority for the space weather forecasters.
+The added datasets are the interplanetary magnetic field Bz, Bt, and Phi and the solar wind density, radial speed, and temperature.

 5.  **(SWHV-CCN2-20300-05)** Plot the sub-spacecraft point on the solar surface (both radially and w.r.t. magnetic connectivity, i.e., Parker spiral).